scofield144/AngolaCV/README.md

 ### 2. Install Dependencies

+Install the required npm packages.

 ```bash
 npm install
 ```

 ### 3. Set Up Environment Variables

-The project uses Firebase for backend services.
-You will need to create a Firebase project and obtain your configuration credentials.
+The project uses Firebase for its backend.
+You will need to create a Firebase project and get your configuration credentials.

 1. Go to the [Firebase Console](https://console.firebase.google.com/).
 2. Create a new project.
-3. Add a new Web App to your project.
+3. In your project, add a new Web App.
-4. Copy the `firebaseConfig` object.
+4. Firebase will provide a `firebaseConfig` object.
+Copy this object.
 5. Update the contents of `src/firebase/config.ts` with your project's configuration.
+This file is already created in the project, you just need to paste your credentials.

-### 4. Run the Development Server
+### 4. Run the Development Servers

-The application consists of the Next.js frontend and the Genkit AI development server.
-Run them in separate terminals.
+The application consists of two main parts: the Next.js frontend and the Genkit AI development server.
+They must be run in separate terminals.

 **Terminal 1: Run the Next.js App**

+This command starts the main web application.

 ```bash
 npm run dev